folio-org/stripes/doc/permissions.md

 Permissions get associated with users.
 A user is allowed to perform an operation only if they have the necessary permission.

-## Permissions enforcement by back-end modules
+## Permission enforcement on back-end and front-end

 Most permissions are rigorously enforced by back-end modules -- e.g. mod-users simply will not allow someone without the `users.collection.get` permission to read collections of user records.
 But the UI code also checks permissions, so that it can avoid offering the user operations that it knows will fail due to lack of permissions.
 For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since the attempt to do so will be rejected by the back-end module.